hacickn/Smart-Home-Bilkent-G2C/group/meetingslog.md

 ****
 **Present:** Metehan Saçakçı, Erengazi Mutlu, İlke Doğan, Hacı Çakın, Tarık Karalı, Nasuh Dinçer

 **Discussion:** This week we all talk about what we have done so far.
 We are try to cover up all of the codes that are written by us and at this point, and before the final code submission we have to minimalize our code mistakes immediately.
+We also talked about what we did, what are contribution of working on the this project and we wrote reflections.

 **ToDo:** Everyone should be sure about project's codes' final stage.
 Every mistakes should be fixed correctly.
 To upload final code each group member will organize and arrange their codes again.